TristanvanLeeuwen/IP_and_Im_Lectures/numerical_optimisation.md

 ### Splitting methods

 The proximal point methods require that the proximal operator for $R$ can be evaluated efficiently.
 In many practical applications this is not the cases, however.
-Instead, we may have a regulariser of the form $R(Au)$ for some linear operator $A$.
+Instead, we may have a regularizer of the form $R(Au)$ for some linear operator $A$.
 Even when $R(\cdot)$ admits an efficient proximal operator $R(A\cdot)$ will, in general, not.
 In this section we discuss a class of methods that allow us to shift the operator $A$ to the other part of the objective.
 As a model-problem we will consider solving

 $$\min_{u\in \mathbb{R}^n} D(u) + R(Au),$$